A World Apärt: 24-Hour Arvo Pärt Marathon

 Tuesday, September 01, 2015

 On Sept.
-11, celebrate the 80th birthday of Arvo Pärt with a repeat stream of A World Apärt: a 24-hour sonic celebration of the music of one of the most revolutionary voices of the 21st century.
+11, celebrate the 80th birthday of Arvo Pärt with a repeat stream of A World Apärt: a 24-hour sonic survey of the music of one of the most revolutionary voices of the 21st century.
 Hosted by Helga Davis (Einstein on the Beach) with a playlist compiled by noted Pärt scholar Toomas Siitan, A World Apärt offers a complete aural immersion into musical corners both known and obscure of the iconic Estonian.

 This year, the marathon culminates with a 7 pm live webcast of musicians from the New Juilliard Ensemble performing chamber works - including Fratres, Spiegel im Spiegel and Wallfarhtslied - at the Metropolitan Museum of Art's iconic Temple of Dendur gallery.
 Helga Davis hosts.